upleveled/system-setup/windows.md

     <img src="./macos-5.2-psql.png"><br><br>

     Now let's check that the table has been created.
-Run this query:<br><br>
+Run this query:

     ```
     \dt